Companion to LJV · Weird Thursday IV · The Roxie · SF

 Love

-Love is the signifier that did not lie.
+Sylvia is the only signifier in the town that does not lie.

 Time